I-2-1-82.Claimant Waives the Right to Appear at the Hearing

 2. Vocational Expert and/or Medical Expert Testimony

-If an ALJ schedules and holds a hearing despite a waiver, the ALJ may need to proffer testimony received from a vocational expert and/or medical expert(s) at the hearing, depending on whether the claimant had notice of the expert testimony prior to waiving his or her right to appear at the hearing.
+If an ALJ schedules and holds a hearing despite a waiver, the ALJ may need to proffer testimony received from a vocational expert and/or medical expert(s) at the hearing, depending on whether the claimant had notice of the expert testimony prior to waiving the right to appear at the hearing.

-If the claimant waived his or her right to appear at the hearing after receiving a notice of hearing informing him or her that a vocational expert and/or medical expert(s) is scheduled to appear, the ALJ will not need to proffer testimony received from such expert(s) noticed to appear.
+If the claimant waived the right to appear at the hearing after receiving a notice of hearing informing them that a vocational expert and/or medical expert(s) is scheduled to appear, the ALJ will not need to proffer testimony received from such expert(s) noticed to appear.
 See subsection B above.